For Alumni

 Alumni play a key role in Emory’s innovation ecosystem.
 At The Hatchery, you can mentor student founders, lead or attend workshops, consult on ventures or participate in the Emory x Techstars cohort as an advisor or speaker.
 You can also support students through externships, project sponsorships or startup funding.

-Supporting Emory Alumni Startups in the Techstars Emory Founder Catalyst Program
+Launch a Startup or Mentor Founders in the Techstars Emory Founder Catalyst Program

 Read about demo day at goizueta.emory.edu